Bricktech2000/Notes/notes/conventions.md

 capitalized headings are for [[concept]]s that can be linked to using [[wikilink#nested wikilink]]s and lowercease headings are for general titles

-some constructs, such as definitions and proofs, are very common. they are to be written as follows in markdown:
+some constructs, such as definitions and proofs, are very common. they are to be written as follows in [[markdown]]:

 ```md
 > **proof** _proof name_ this is an example of a proof used in a blockquote